PMEC-OSU/FOSTWIN/README.md

 ![](images/systemcontrol.png)

-#### Edit Control Display
+#### Modify Control Display (**Optional**)

 ![](images/editctrldisp.png)

-Wen you click the "Edit Control Display" button, you'll be met with the options above.
+Wen you click the "Modify Control Display (**Optional**)" button, you'll be met with the options above.
 The purpose here is to make the UI reflect your custom controller and input option type.
 The Signal names across the top row will update the labels on the very bottom chart in the user interface.
 This chart is configured to show any data set up in your uploaded control model that is sent to one of the four available outputs.
 This is simply to improve your experience and can be totally skipped if you're fine with the shown names.

-The Param options for the rest of the dialogue box are just for setting names, ranges, and types for the control options.
+The Param options for the rest of the dialogue box are just for setting names, ranges (min, max, step), and types for the control options.
 We have it pre-populated with realistic ranges and correct names if "Default Control" is selected in the compilation options.
 The Type is either a range (slider) or a spinner (a numeric input with up and down arrows to increment the value).

 **The primary difference between range and spinner is a spinner sends the param when "set param" button is pressed, and the sliders set the param and send it to the speedgoat when the slider is released.**